habi/gratipay.com/www/about/policies/terms-of-service.md

 1. Fees and Taxes

-  1. Gratipay does not take any fee from payments made by Givers to Projects, or by Projects to Project Members.
+  1. Gratipay does not take any fee from payments made by Givers to Projects, or by Projects to Collaborators.
 Gratipay and the Service are funded through the Service itself, by voluntary payments from Givers who wish to fund our own Work.
 To contribute to Gratipay, please [visit Gratipay's Project page](/Gratipay/).

   1. You are responsible for paying any third-party fees associated with your use of the Service, such as credit card and bank fees.